-A thorough graduate induction and welcome process, annual networking conferences and structured development workshops provide our graduates with an opportunity to network and further develop their skills.
+A thorough graduate induction and welcome process, annual networking conferences and structured development workshops provide our graduates with an opportunity to further develop their skills and broaden their network.
 This is guided by Downer’s Graduate Development framework, which includes graduates working side-by-side on current projects with skilled and experienced mentors.

 Key statistics from the Graduate program over the past two years include:

-- Of the current cohort of 65 graduates in the program (including first year 2019 and second year 2018), 37 per cent are female
+- Of the current cohort of 76 graduates, 25 per cent are female

-- Of the 18 alumni of the program, 15 have been placed into ongoing employment, 33 per cent of which are female
+- Of the 23 alumni of the program, 22 have been placed into ongoing employment, 52 per cent of whom are female

-- In 2019, the intake of Downer New Zealand’s Engineering Graduate program was 50 per cent female (nine out of 18), while New Zealand’s summer intern intake was also 50 per cent female.
+- In 2020, the intake for Downer New Zealand’s Engineering Graduate program was 47 per cent female.

-Arguably our most important talent pipeline is our trade-based skills apprenticeship program.
-This covers a broad spectrum of trades from the markets Downer operates in including electrical, civil construction, mechanical fitters, air-conditioning and refrigeration, plumbers, chefs and mobile plant technology.
-Downer’s Apprenticeship Management programs are specifically designed to deliver the high standard of learning required to gain a trade qualification.
-They provide apprentices with real world project-based and operational environments to combine their classroom learning with broad, challenging and interesting on-the-job experience.
+Downer’s apprenticeship programs are specifically designed to deliver the high standard of learning required to gain a trade qualification.
+They provide apprentices with project-based and operational environments to combine their formal learning with broad, challenging and interesting on-the-job experience.

 Whakatipu Tētēkura is aimed at Māori school leavers at risk of becoming NEETs (Not in Education, Employment or Training) and consists of Marae-based residential workshops, pastoral care and a supported career development pathway.